blob42/Instrukt/README.md

 #### :shield: Secure Containers:

-- Run agents in secure docker containers for safety and privacy.
+- Run agents inside secure docker containers for safety and privacy.
-- Use [gVisor](https://gvisor.dev/) runtime for extra security.
+- Use [gVisor](https://gvisor.dev/) runtime for a full isolation of the agent.

-**note**: the docker agent is available as preview for [Patreon](#patreon) supporters.
+**note**: The docker agent is only available to [Patreon](#patreon) supporters as an early preview.

 ## Document Indexes and Question-Answering

 - Indexes are created using OpenAI embeddings.
-- They are stored locally using the ChromaDB(https://github.com/chroma-core/chroma) embedding database.
+- They are stored locally using the [Chroma](https://github.com/chroma-core/chroma) embedding database.
 - You create and manage indexes using the **Index Management** UI press capital `I`
 - An index can be attached to any agent as a **retrieval** tool using the `index` menu from the agent's window.
 - Once an index is attached you can do question-answering with your agent and it will automatically lookup your index whenever its name is mentioned.

-**note**: This currently using naive document chunking/splitting heuristics without any optimizations.
-The quality of document retrieval will be greatly improved in future iterations.
+**note**: Indexing is currently using naive document chunking/splitting heuristics without any optimizations.
+The quality of document retrieval and agent's answers can be greatly improved in future iterations.

 ## Supported platforms: